pyramid.request¶

 Like

-, except returns a response object with.status
+.call_application(application), except returns a response object with.status,.headers, and.bodyattributes.This will use

-to figure out the class of the response object to return.If
+self.ResponseClassto figure out the class of the response object to return.If

-is not given, this will send the request toself.make_default_send_app()
+applicationis not given, this will send the request toself.make_default_send_app()

 - property server_name¶